abarker/abarker.github.io/content/understanding_python_imports.rst

    import my_package as mp, my_standalone_module as msm # Same as above two.

 The `as` keyword can be used anywhere in an import statement where a name in the local namespace is being assigned a value.
-It simply renames the variable under which that package or module is imported.
+It renames the variable under which that package or module is imported, not the actual name of the module.

 Python always keeps a cache of imported packages and modules as `module` objects in the `sys.modules` dict, keyed by the fully-qualified name of the package or module.
 When an import statement is executed Python first looks in that dict to see if the package or module has previously been imported.
-If so then it returns the previously-imported object.
+If so it returns the previously-imported object.
 Otherwise it tries to import from the filesystem.
 Re-importing a module requires the explicit use of the builtin `reload` function.

 The `from` statement can be used to import subpackages as well as to import particular attributes defined in a package or module: